 The key here is to make any of your goals tangible, even if the numbers are not there to back it up.
-If you can do this, you can give your dreams a level of focus that will only benefit your company and the growth that it hopes to achieve over a given period.
+If you can do this, you can give your dreams a focus that will only benefit your company and the growth it hopes to achieve over a given period.

 As you can see, the game’s name towards growth for your company is to set clear, concise goals that give you and your company purpose.
 When you don’t have those things, it can be easy to lose focus and stray away from what you need to do to make your business find continued growth over a given period.